bitovi/fast-react-static-renderer-app/README.md

   };
 };
 ```
-The PRODUCT_DATA environment variable injected by the build image determines which product pages will be included in a particular build.
+The PAGE_DATA environment variable injected by the build image determines which pages will be included in a particular build.
 The different builds will then be combined and result in the statically rendered application.